lizadaly/utopia-novels/books/arqtiq/book.md

 A jerk of the shoulder straightens up the head, and sobers the grotesque grief of its face.
 “No, you do not know her.
-She is smart, I allow, but not so ^mart as she thinks.”
+She is smart, I allow, but not so smart as she thinks.”
 (I feel so funny as I listen).
 “She is weak yet from her illness is all.”